 San Jose, California (PRWEB) October 29, 2013

-The research report titled “Traditional Incandescent Bulbs: A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a comprehensive review of market trends, product launches, mergers, acquisitions and other strategic industry activities.
-The report provides market estimates and projections for major geographic markets including the US, Canada, Japan, Europe (France, Germany, Italy, UK, Spain, Russia, and Rest of Europe), Asia-Pacific (China, India, and Rest of Asia-Pacific), Middle East & Africa and Latin America (Brazil, and Rest of Latin America).
+The research report titled “ADME-Toxicology Testing: A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a comprehensive review of market trends, drivers, mergers, acquisitions and other strategic industry activities.
+The report provides market estimates and projections for all major geographic markets including the US, Canada, Japan, Europe (France, Germany, Italy, UK and Rest of Europe), Asia-Pacific and Rest of World.
+Product markets analyzed in the report include Toxicology (In-Vivo and In-Vitro) and ADME Testing.

 About Global Industry Analysts, Inc.

 Global Industry Analysts, Inc., (GIA) is a leading publisher of off-the-shelf market research.
 Founded in 1987, the company currently employs over 800 people worldwide.
 Annually, GIA publishes more than 1300 full-scale research reports and analyzes 40,000+ market and technology trends while monitoring more than 126,000 Companies worldwide.
 Serving over 9500 clients in 27 countries, GIA is recognized today, as one of the world's largest and reputed market research firms.

 Global Industry Analysts, Inc.